 How we do the Work

-Also in 2013 Trish was selected among the top teaching artists in the state for the pilot of ArtsConnect, an equity-based training program for senior teaching artists.
-She went on to train with master artist Ping Chong to expand on ITA’s toolkit for adapting documentary storytelling for the stage.
-To further this expertise, she pursued an advanced degree from Dartmouth College from 2014-2016.
+Also in 2013 Trish was selected with a small cohort of top teaching artists in the state for the pilot of ArtsConnect, an equity-based professional development program for senior teaching artists.
+She went on to train with master artist Ping Chong to expand ITA’s toolkit for adapting documentary storytelling for the stage.
+To further this expertise, she pursued an advanced degree from Dartmouth College from 2014-2017.
 There, Trish was involved with Telling My Story, a project using theater and testimony in correctional and rehabilitation facilities.
-While based in the Upper Valley, she also joined the production team at JAG Productions, a Black theater company founded by Jarvis Anthony Greene in 2016.
+While based in the Upper Valley, she also joined the production team at JAG Productions, a Black theater company founded in 2016 by Jarvis Anthony Greene.
 With an MA in Pedagogy and Performance, teamed with professional training from the Flynn Center for The Performing Arts, St. Micheal’s College, The Kennedy Center, and Vermont Folklife Center, Trish is skilled in the design of innovative arts and education programming for museums, schools and cultural institutions.
-To round out her on-the-ground experience with ethnography, oral history, and storytelling, Trish served as an Education & Community Engagement Specialist at The Vermont Folklife Center from 2018-2020, where she worked with educators and students across the state to produce storytelling projects.
-As the director and production designer of Brundibar: A Musical Tale (2016) and Retro Spec (2020), Trish has been called “an auteur”, for her identifiable blend of contemporary pop culture with folk traditions and surrealism.
-Currently, Trish serves as a creative coach with adults with Parallel Narratives, which uses storytelling and the folkloric imagination for self-discovery and is the Production Designer for the Listen Up project, a musical production touring the state of Vermont in the summer of 2021.
+To round out her on-the-ground experience with documentary media-making and storytelling, Trish served as an Education & Community Engagement Specialist at The Vermont Folklife Center from 2018-2020, where she worked statewide with community members, educators, and students to produce community-based projects.
+In 2021, she was fortunate to be a consultant & production team member of the statewide documentary-theater project Listen Up!
+Vermont.
+As the director and production designer of Brundibar: A Musical Tale (2016), Retro Spec (2020), and X-Votive (2021), Trish has been called “an auteur” for her identifiable blend of pop culture with surrealism and folk traditions.
+Currently, Trish serves as a creative coach with Parallel Narratives, which uses storytelling and the folkloric imagination for self-discovery and is the Artistic Director of In Tandem Arts.

 In Tandem in Action